Windows 2000 64-bit for Alpha AXP

 (this is a guest post by Antoni Sawicki aka tenox)

-Recently, hinted by friends on Discord, Neozeed “discovered” a Win64 compiler for AXP64 / ALPHA64, that came in as part of Windows Platform SDK from 1999.
-This was released by Microsoft to allow developers test-compile their programs to see if they are “64bit ready”, ahead the 64bit hardware being available.
-However, this was just a cross-compiler and there was no actual way of running any of the binaries.
-Until Itanium finally came out, after infamously long delays.
+Hinted by friends on Discord, Neozeed recently “discovered” a Win64 compiler for AXP64 / ALPHA64.
+It came as part of Windows Platform SDK from 1999.
+Microsoft wanted developers to test-compile their code to see if it’s “64bit ready”, well ahead of the 64bit hardware even being available.
+However, this was just a cross-compiler and there was no way of running any of the binaries.
+That is until Itanium eventually came out, after infamously long delays.
 The Win64 project for AXP64 and IA64 was code name “Sundown”.
-Sadly, 64-bit Alpha AXP Windows was never released outside of Redmond.

-Trying the compiler, just for fun, I compiled Alpha64 version of Aclock – with zero hopes of ever being able to run it.
-There are some surviving machines with AXP64 stored at Microsoft Archives.
+Trying the compiler, just for fun, I built Alpha64 version of Aclock – with zero hopes of ever being able to run it.
+There are some known surviving machines with AXP64 stored at Microsoft Archives.
 In fact I saw one with my own eyes, last time I visited there some 10 years ago:

 DEC Alpha with AXP64 Windows at Microsoft Archives.